Menditect/documentation/docs/definitions/test-run.md

 - per Test Case run: Test Case name, application, environment, revision, Test Run result

 ### Pin a Test Run
-Pinning a Test Run will prevent it from being deleted overnight.
+Pinning a Test Run will prevent it from being cleaned up overnight.
 - Go to the Test Run overview in MTA under Test Run.
 - Click on the pin icon next to the Test Run you want to keep.